Intermittent fasting is probably the best way to lose weight.

 This takes place approximately up to 24 hours after a training session.
 Accordingly, one should in the 24 hours after training take in enough high-quality protein, exactly at least 1 gram of protein per kilogram of body weight.

-This is easily possible with a balanced diet by eating enough meat, eggs, yogurt and other dairy
+with a balanced diet by eating enough meat, eggs, yogurt and other dairy

-Accordingly, no fasting is possible in these 24 hours after training, if you do not want to hinder the body in his muscle building efforts.
+Accordingly, no fasting is possible in these 24 hours after training, if you do not want to hinder the body in his muscle-building efforts.

 use the full advantages of both power sports and intermittent fasting,

 Each person responds differently to their workouts and not everyone trains with the same intensity.
 Usually – given a high level of training intensity and appropriate exhaustion – it is definitely recommended to stay away from fasting after training for two days and to consume enough protein via food and protein shakes.

 the dinner on the second day after the training, one can calmly begin his

 Also, it is only necessary to abstain from food in addition to calorie-containing drinks such as juice.
 Water can and should be consumed in sufficient quantities.
 Furthermore, tea and coffee (unsweetened of course) are not a problem too as they do not interrupt the fasting phase as well.

-Rather, tea, especially green and black tea, or coffee are even recommended, as they accelerate the
+green and black tea, or coffee are even recommended, as they accelerate the

-Those who train more often than all three days, such as Monday, Wednesday and Friday, of course have less time for an extended fasting phase, if you want to start only 48 hours after training.
+Those who train more often than all three days, such as Monday, Wednesday and Friday, of course, have less time for an extended fasting phase if you want to start only 48 hours after training.

 exercise limits and also finish the fasting phase after the training session to

 You may be thinking about whether it is not harmful to build muscle, by not eating for a long time.

-It has always been the wisdom in weight training circles that you have to feed the body every three hours at the latest, otherwise you will be in catabolic states and can slowly say goodbye to your muscles.
+It has always been the wisdom in weight training circles that you have to feed the body every three hours at the latest, otherwise, you will be in catabolic states and can slowly say goodbye to your muscles.
 Which, of course, is a nonsensical assumption.

 In fact, increased growth hormone (IGH) is released by fasting phases from the body.
 This not only means that existing muscle is protected from degradation, but that even additional muscle mass can be formed; the same applies to bone mass.
 And a sturdy skeleton is as essential to a healthy body as it is to have enough muscle mass.

 Strength training is one of the best measures one can take for one’s health.
-Increased muscle mass and more efficient metabolism are not only responsible for a better lifestyle in particular but also for a longer, healthy life in general.
+Increased muscle mass and more efficient metabolism are not only responsible for a better lifestyle in particular but also for a long healthy life in general.

 For longer periods, from 18 to 24 hours or even longer, fasting, as well as strength training for good health is more than recommended.
 With a bit of planning, both regular weight training and fasting can be reconciled.